MariaAma/AppPython_Calculator/README.md

 ## Introduction

 Welcome to the Python Calculator project!
 We're building a basic calculator that makes math easy.
 You can add, subtract, multiply, divide, and find percentages effortlessly.
 Our goal is to keep it simple and user-friendly.
-Let's take a look at the Python code and see how easy this calculator works!
+Let's take a look at the Python code and see how fast and easy this calculator works!

 ## License